 Primary care physicians and providers can screen and evaluate for Alzheimer’s disease and related dementias with more confidence and ease, and access tools to manage behavioral issues.
 The Alzheimer’s Project Clinical Roundtable, a group of neurologists, psychiatrists, geriatricians, and geriatric psychologists, have been working since 2015 to develop tools to assist the primary care providers who will care for the vast majority of patients experiencing cognitive decline, as well as assist their family members and caregivers.

 The Alzheimer’s Project is a regional initiative established by the San Diego County Board of Supervisors to address the toll of Alzheimer’s disease and related dementias on families, communities and our healthcare systems.
 More information on the entire Alzheimer’s Project can be found on the County website.

 While the majority of patients living with dementia can be effectively managed by primary care providers, there are cases that may need further evaluation beyond the scope the primary care provider is comfortable, and appropriate referrals are then recommended.
 Further, should the practitioner not be comfortable with the evaluation, disclosure or disease management of a particular patient, referral to a specialist is recommended.

-The Physician Guidelines Second Edition (December 2018) booklet includes screening and evaluation instruments recommended, background research and references, best practices algorithms, and resource tools for caregivers.
+The Physician Guidelines Third Edition (June 2021) booklet includes screening and evaluation instruments recommended, background research and references, best practices algorithms, and resource tools for caregivers.
 The new edition adds information on caring for caregivers as well as assessing caregiver stress, provides updated community resources, and discusses FDA approved medications.
 The Guidelines booklet is comprehensive, and providers are encouraged to download/print/use those pages most relevant to their practice.

 - Screening and Evaluation of Cognitive Decline